“Inflation is taxation without legislation.”

 Skyrocketing inflation is shocking the investors

-For a few decades, the European Central Bank was firmly sticking to their 2% inflation target and European investors benefited from a long period of low single-digit inflation.
+For a few decades, the European Central Bank was firmly sticking to its 2% inflation target, and European investors benefited from a long period of low single-digit inflation.
 As the overall money supply was kept under strict control, maintaining the low inflation rate and the purchasing power of the Euro was not an issue.

-According to the data published in the beginning of April 2022, the Euro area annual increasing rate was expected to grow to 7,5%, up from the 5,9% in February.
+According to the data published at the beginning of April 2022, the Euro area’s annual increasing rate was expected to grow to 7,5%, up from 5,9% in February.
 In certain smaller countries, the annual inflation rate has hiked over 12%.